-After you have entered the Process (Slump, Fuse, or Tac) in a program and have pressed O the kiln will flash the current Process Temperature alternately with °F (°C).

-Press O or O once.
+After you have entered the Process in a program and have pressed the kiln will flash the current Process. rocess remperature alternately with °F. Press or once.
 The controller will quit flashing and only show the Process Temperature.

-Single presses (pressing and letting go) will now adjust the temperature up \bigcirc or down \bigcirc in 1 °F (1 °C) increments.
-Holding these keys down will change the temperature at an increasingly faster rate.
+Single presses (pressing and letting go) will now adjust the temperature up ( ) or down ( ) in 1 °F increments.

-After the desired temperature has been reached Press 💿 to lock in the temperature and continue programming.
+After the desired temperature has been reached Press o to lock in the temperature and continue programming.